cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   classic ciphers: Therefore all adapted methods now have a button to directly call the Text Options dialog fom the Key Entry dialog.

-  The Text Options dialog is enabled at
+  The Text Options button is enabled at
   - the classic substitution methods (Caesar, Vigenère, monoalphabetic substitution) and at
   - the classic transposition methods (Scytale, transposition part of ADFGVX).